MayQueenTechCommunity/PANZER-PLUS/README.md

 <br>

 ### MayQueen introduces PANZER-PLUS
-Which is an edge fanless AI Computing based on NXP i.MX8M-Plus processor
+Which is an edge fanless AIOT Computing based on NXP i.MX8M-Plus processor

 Designed to bring out the full capabilities of the i.MX8M-Plus SoC, PANZER-PLUS provides 4GB RAM and 16GB eMMC, 2 Gigabit Ethernet, RGMII, 2 USB 3.0 ports, 2 UARTs and 8 GPIOs.
 Display connectivity is supported with up to 4k resolution HDMI.
 Measuring just 155 x 110 x 35 mm size with metal enclosure, PANZER-PLUS also features optional WiFi 802.11ac and Bluetooth 5.x interfaces.
 PANZER-PLUS is offered with industrial temperature range of -20C to 70C.

-Excellent connectivity, low cost and small size make PANZER-PLUS a modular solution for many applications such as AI Computing, IIoT gateway, robotic controller, and low power efficiency device.
+Excellent connectivity, low cost and small size make PANZER-PLUS a modular solution for many applications such as AIOT Computing, IIoT gateway, robotic controller, and low power efficiency device.
 In addition, PANZER-PLUS incorporates numerous design innovations on its metal shell, such as easy disassembly and the addition of a dedicated shield for debugging/programming software.
 This feature allows you to perform development tasks without the need to dismantle the entire casing.

 Software Support
 PANZER-PLUS is provided with a full BSP and ready-to-run images for the Linux/Android operating system.